Skip to content

 • Pregnant women: Pregnant women are recommended to receive the pertussis vaccine between 27 and 36 weeks of gestation.

-Family members of patients with a whooping cough diagnosis may also be prescribed preventive antibiotics.
+Household members with close contact to patients with a whooping cough diagnosis should also be prescribed preventive antibiotics.

 • Wash hands frequently with soap and water